dgruninger97/Project/docs/notebook.md

 ### Design Concept: Construct methods using the Factory Method Pattern in the Rest API domain layer to handle failures and maintenance

-I am deciding to use the **factory method pattern** here because failures and maintenance in systems is very dynamic and diverse.
+I am deciding to use the **factory method pattern** here because failures and maintenance in systems are very dynamic and diverse.
 Systems will typically know what kind of failures occur in general, but they do not know **when** they will occur.
 This to me sounded like a place where the factory method pattern could be of use to us.
 Systems can construct different types of failure objects that will be differently interpreted and responded to.

 The reason this is being done in the REST API has to do with logging failures.
 After doing some research, it seems that keeping track of errors that arise and system steps taken to address those errors will greatly help the system in the long run.
-By logging the errors through the REST API, we will have access to the error log, which can provide us details on why the system did crash.
+By logging the errors through the REST API, we will have access to the error log, which can provide the client details on why the system did crash.

 External Research: https://dzone.com/articles/java-the-factory-pattern , https://softwareengineering.stackexchange.com/questions/266290/how-should-i-handle-logger-failures